 Malware is software that's built to be malicious (hence the name).
 It's designed to disrupt, damage, or gain access to a computer, as well as record and steal your information.

 Exploits take advantage of a bug or vulnerability in a computer system in order to cause unexpected behaviour to occur.
-Such behaviour frequently includes gaining control of the system or a denial of service (DoS) attack.
+Such behaviour frequently includes gaining control of the system (video/5m 35s) or a denial of service (DoS) attack.
 A denial of service attack floods a network with requests that tie up its resources which in turn temporarily or indefinitely disrupts the system causing outages and preventing legitimate users from using the service.

 Ransomware is a type of malicious software designed to block access to a computer's files until a sum of money is paid.
 Advanced malware uses a technique called cryptoviral extortion, in which it encrypts files, making them unreadable.
 Security experts have warned that ransomware is the fastest growing form of computer virus.
 Like other computer viruses, it usually finds its way onto a device by exploiting a security hole in vulnerable software or by tricking somebody into installing it.